 Tax liabilities for rental properties are assessed on the basis of income and capital gains.
-Firstly, let’s examine how liabilities derived from income are calculated.
+Firstly, let’s examine how the liabilities derived from a landlord’s income are calculated.

-Rent, rates, insurance, ground rents, etc -insurance, council tax charges, grounds rent
+Rent, rates, insurance, ground rents, etc - landlord insurance, council tax charges, grounds rent

 Cost of services provided, including wages – cleaning, meals

 Other expenses - Telecom charges, utility bill costs, computer software, advertising costs, computer purchase (if used exclusively for the business – could be accounted as a capital allowance (see section on capital allowances below)